TwinPhoenix1/MetaFlow/Readme.md

-# MetaFlow: Attempt at Using LLMs for Personal Growth in Everyday Context
+# MetaFlow: Using LLMs for Generalized Personal Growth in Everyday Context

 **Enhance LLM interactions with unconscious preference detection and adaptive communication strategies**